Yes, FREE PLANE TICKETS! Okay, $5.60. Or $11.20. But when compared to the hundreds of dollars flights normally cost… FREE.

 Ignorance on this front kept me from taking action for years.
 Don’t be me!

-If you know you’ll use the points to travel between small (read: more expen$ive) airports, being able to use your points in a frequent flyer program (which Chase allows, but most travel credit cards don’t) gets you way more bang for your buck.
+If you know you’ll want to travel between small, expensive airports, being able to use your points to a frequent flyer program (which Chase allows) gets you way more bang for your buck.
 Here’s why:

-My two generic travel credit cards eBarclays and Chase use 10,000 miles/points for every $100 I spend on travel.
+- My three generic travel credit cards 4Barclays and Chase x2 use 10,000 miles/points for every $100 I spend on travel 5Update: Chase now allows you to redeem at 1.25 value, so 10,000 miles would be worth $125 in travel..

 For our purposes here, $373 is the cash cost to my next destination.